 FAQs

-Other turkey recipes you may like
+Other rice bowl recipes you'll like

 Recipe

-Teriyaki Ground Turkey Eggplant Rice Bowl (Meal Prep)
+Teriyaki Ground Turkey Rice Bowl with Eggplant

 Save Recipe